 The shape the cursor takes on when held on one of the modification points indicates the operation that can be performed at the given point.
+Clicking the right mouse key you open a contextual menu that lets you choose the type of operation you want to execute on the given modification point.

-The following are the operations enabled on the modification points:
+The following are the operations enabled on the modification points :

-Cursor Operation

-₩.
-Modifies the indic ited point, the point

-is bound to the cursor, its geometrical

-coordinates chang: with the

-movements of the cursor, modifying

-in one the geomet y of the selected

-graphic entity.

-Move the graphic object , the whole

-:: selected graphic object is moved, with

-the indicated point as positioning

-point.
+Carrent P Cursor Operation Modifies the indic ited point, the point is bound to the cursor, its geometrical coordinates change with the movements of the cursor, modifying in one the geometry of the selected graphic entity.
+Move the graphic object, the whole selected graphic object is moved, with the indicated point as positioning point.
+Copy the graphic object, the selected graphic object is copied and moved, with the indicated point as positioning point.
+Scale the graphic object, the graphic object is scaled with respect to the center of the selection box.
+Scaled copy of the graphic object, the graphic object is scaled with respect to the center of the selection box and the modified object is copied.
+Rotation of the graphic object, the graphic object is rotated about the center of the selection box.